Change Password

 Description

-phase1_loop_num int ≥1 5 Yes The maximum loop number of the first phase during each pass
+phase1_loop_num Integer ≥1 5 Yes The maximum number of loops in the first phase during each pass.

-theta float >0 0.01 Yes The parameter θ which controls the degree of randomness during community merging in the second phase
+theta Float ≥0 0.01 Yes The parameter θ which controls the degree of randomness during community merging in the second phase; sets to 0 to disable randomness to acquire the maximum gain of modularity (ΔQ).

 File Writeback